Arieg419/Mindflow.ai/readme.md

 Mindflow.ai is SaaS platform that runs in the background of your dev environment, and creates documentation based on your workflow.

 ## Want to join our Alpha release?
-Email me at arieg419@gmail.com and we'll get you set up quickly :zap:
+Email me at arieg419@gmail.com and we'll get you set up :zap:

 ### Getting Started